 Listen, we totally get the appeal of being in your favorite theme park for all eternity, but spreading ashes is unsanitary, not mention PROHIBITED.
 Plus, the remains are likely to get swept up and vacuumed pretty quickly.
 Don’t do it!

-Yet, there are people who still try to sneak alcohol into theme parks, in some crazily inventive ways, including in water bottles, “bag” bottles, hidden flasks, backpacks, novelty sipper cups, and even baby bottles.
+Yet, there are people who still try to sneak alcohol into theme parks, in some very inventive ways, including in water bottles, “bag” bottles, hidden flasks, backpacks, novelty sipper cups, and even baby bottles.
 We have no issue with anyone of age responsibly enjoying alcohol in the parks, but treating things like a college frat party is just going overboard.

 This category specifically applies to Disney Parks these days, as the company has essentially banned smoking within the confines of its parks in 2019.
 While guests can technically still bring cigarettes in, some have attempted to sneak smoke-breaks in various areas of the park, including attempts at smoking in bathrooms and other “out of the way” areas.
 Suffice to say, don’t do this.
 It’s not worth getting kicked out of the parks for a smoke.